Cruise Ship Travel

 Prepare for any unexpected issues during your cruise ship travels with the following steps:

 Prepare a travel health kit with items you may need, especially those items that may be difficult to find at your destination.
 Include your prescriptions and over-the-counter medicines in your travel health kit and take enough to last your entire trip, plus extra in case of travel delays.
-Depending on your destination you may also want to pack insect repellent, sunscreen (SPF15 or higher), aloe, alcohol-based hand sanitizer, water disinfection tablets, and your health insurance card.
+Depending on your destination you may also want to pack a mask, insect repellent, sunscreen (SPF15 or higher), aloe, alcohol-based hand sanitizer, water disinfection tablets, and your health insurance card.

 Get travel insurance.
 Find out if your health insurance covers medical care abroad.
 Travelers are usually responsible for paying hospital and other medical expenses out of pocket at most destinations.
 Make sure you have a plan to get care overseas, in case you need it.
 Consider buying additional insurance that covers health care and emergency evacuation, especially if you will be traveling to remote areas.